SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 - Tool Chain Components
 - Additional Yeoman Templates

-## Full Page Apps
-- Build SharePoint Framework apps, which render in full page mode, rather than as a client-side web part
-- List level: custom view item, edit item, delete item, add item
-- Page level: assign an app to a page to a full custom page experience
-- Mobile

 ## Additional resources
 Please use following resources to stay up to date on the new releases and capabilities being released for SharePoint Framework.